hjarrell/Secret-Vote/README.md

 This came out of my Chapter of Alpha Phi Omega needing an easy secret voting system.

-## TODO

-- Stop hardcodeing the admin password
-- Fix the issue with revoting
-- Add a style sheet
-- Add a favicon

 ## How to setup

 1. Setup a webserver with mysql and php by yourself or some hosted service